Introduction

 Balloon Navigator is a Progressive Web App, which means it works inside internet browser.
 It doesn’t need to be installed to work offline.
 However, it relies on certain technologies which are not supported by all browsers on the market.

-• Google Chrome is recommended and fully supported browser for Balloon Navigator on Mac and Windows.
+• Google Chrome is recommended and fully supported browser for Balloon Navigator on Windows, Mac and Android.

-• Safari might delete all your data after 7 days, unless you install Navigator as an app (see below: Installation).
+Safari will delete all your data after 7 days of not using Balloon Navigator, unless you install it as an app (see below: Installation).

 Installation